luketjohnston/cuda-conv2d/readme.txt

 when "compare_with_cudnn" is set in kernel.cu, the executable produced by "make" will run both my implementation, and the cudnn implementation, and print the time each takes.
-Currently my implementation is much slower than the cudnn implementation for larger inputs (my implementation achieves around 280 Gflops depending on parameters).
+Currently my implementation is much slower than the cudnn implementation for larger inputs (my implementation achieves around 580 Gflops depending on parameters).

 TODO:
+Now, have to do more nsight-compute profiling to figure out the bottleneck.
+In order to compete with cudnn I probably have to figure out how to utilize the tensor cores somehow (which would be much easier with a GEMM implementation, instead of my direct conv2d one).

+COMPLETED TODOS:
 based on nsight-compute source profiling, the main bottleneck is the loading of the image tiles into shared memory, and the __syncthreads() afterward.
 In the current implementation, each tile of the input image is loaded into shared memory once for each output channel